lgw2/lgw2.github.io/_teaching/csci132-fall-2022/syllabus.md

 This course meets for lectures on Mondays, Wednesdays, and Fridays from 3:10pm-4pm in Reid Hall 103.
 Please bring a laptop to class so that you can participate in the classwork exercises.
-Lectures will be recorded and available on the day's lecture page (see schedule below) if you would like to rewatch them.
+Lectures will be recorded and available on the day's lecture page (see schedule above) if you would like to rewatch them.
 On Thursdays, there is a two-hour lab period in which you can complete the week's lab assignment and get help from the course assistants.
 We will use